DAVFoundation/dav-js/README.md

 The Captain is the logic that runs onboard vehicles, gives commands to the vehicle, negotiates missions, and communicates with the blockchain.

-Mission Control demonstrates how a third party might build their own product, while integrating technologies provided by DAV.
+It demonstrates how a third party might build their own product, while integrating technologies provided by DAV.
 For example, a drone manufacturer could build DAV tech directly in their drone, or a third-party could develop control software that would be installed on other companies drones to help them participate in an autonomous economy.

 ### The Captain is currently under heavy construction!